2022-2023 Undergraduate Bulletin

 FIN 3150 Advanced Business Valuation (4 Credits)

-Business valuation is no easy task, but doing so is at the heart of intelligent decision-making in many areas of finance and business – corporate finance, investment banking, private equity, venture capital, investment management, entrepreneurial finance, estate planning, and financial litigation.
+Business valuation is at the heart of intelligent decision-making in many areas of finance and business -corporate finance, investment banking, private equity, venture capital, investment management, entrepreneurial finance, estate planning, and financial litigation.
 This course covers the advanced topics related to business valuation in both a conceptual and practical framework.
-An important aspect of this course is to bridge financial theory and practice with valuation in the context of real world implications.
-The theoretical section will include a discussion of various approaches to business valuation and more importantly, will consider how the valuation may change depending on the purpose for valuation.
-The application section of the course will provide students with an opportunity to apply business valuation principles and techniques to the valuation of companies in special situations, including leveraged buyout, private companies, companies in transition and international companies.
-Students will be exposed to sound practice and the latest developments in valuation at the core of the financial professions.
+Students will be exposed to sound practices and the latest developments in valuation at the core of financial professions.

 FIN 3200 Corporate Financial Problems (4 Credits)